neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

-        The runworker method is called automatically for each worker after all files have been read in and executed --- i.e. if the user never calls it explicitly from hoc.
+        The runworker method is called automatically for each worker after all files have been read in and executed --- i.e. if the user never calls it explicitly from Python.
 Otherwise the workers would exit since the standard input is at the end of file for workers.
         This is useful in those cases where the only distinction between master and workers is that code